nateybear/JuliaTools/README.md

 ### RateLimiters

-Simply token bucket rate limiter for HTTP requests.
+Simple token bucket rate limiter for HTTP requests.
 Uses jitter backoff right now, which is faster but more stressful than exponential.
 Exports the `Unitful.jl` symbols for time, so you create limiters using them as rates.

 The easiest application is with Julia's `asyncmap`, which implement cooperative multi-tasking: